ramp-shapes/ramp-shapes-perf/README.md

 After running `dist/iiif.js` you can manually inspect frame and flatten operation results for each test case.

 ## References
-A publication which describes this work is currently under review at Semantics-2019 conference.
+A publication which describes this work is currently under review at MTSR Conference 2019.